linkml/linkml-solr/README.md

+# linkml-solr

-# linkml-solr: Simple wrapper for using Solr with LinkML schemas
+A simple wrapper for using Solr with [LinkML](https://linkml.io) schemas

-this provides a convenience layer for working with a Solr database whose schema is defined in LinkML.
+This provides a convenience layer for working with a Solr database whose schema is defined in LinkML.
 It provides bindings both from slots in your schema to queries, and binds result objects to your object model.